9 Of The Best Free Things To Do In Rome That You Can’t Miss

 - The Piazza Navona is located not far from the Pantheon.
 So it would make sense to go from the Piazza Navona, to the Pantheon to the Trevi Fountain.
 They’re all within walking distance.

-Most tourists tend to just admire the sheer scale and beauty of the exterior of the building.
-But inside there is a museum dedicated to Italian unification.
-Visitors can also climb or take a lift to the top of the building to get panoramic views of the city.
+Most tourists tend to just admire the sheer scale and beauty of the exterior of the building, but inside there is a museum dedicated to Italian unification.
+There is even access to the top of the building where you can get an insane view of the city from the same level as the chariots, you’ll even get a great view of the Colosseum which is just around the corner from the Altare Della Patria.

 Tips for visiting the Altare Della Patria